- Microdermabrasion uses a diamond-tipped handpiece or a spray of crystals to exfoliate dead skin cells and resurface the outer layer of skin.

 Individuals with a prevalence for scarring or who experience rosacea or telangiectasias should inform their dermatologist before undergoing microdermabrasion.

 How Microdermabrasion Works

-Before a microdermabrasion facial, the area to be treated is cleansed.
-A mask may also be placed over the eyes to protect them from any debris or stray particles.
-The microdermabrasion procedure does not require sedation or anesthesia and is performed in one of two ways: either crystal-free, using a device with a diamond tip, or by projecting fine crystals against the skin.
+Before a microdermabrasion facial, the area to be treated is cleansed and the eyes are protected with eyewear.
+The microdermabrasion procedure does not require sedation or anesthesia and is performed in one of two ways: either using a device with a diamond tip or by projecting fine crystals against the skin.